Blog 10 – How to get into UBC?

 Meanwhile, UBC needs students to answer why they choose their intended faculty and why their future studies at UBC can contribute to personal career success.

-As observed from the personal profile questions in the past three (3) years, UBC requires undergraduate applicants to describe their career plans and elaborate on the possible success once they acquire sufficient knowledge and experience from their UBC studies.
+As observed from the personal profile questions in the past three (3) years, UBC requires undergraduate applicants to describe their career plans and elaborate on their possible success once they acquire sufficient knowledge and experience from their UBC studies.
 You should notice that such career-relevant questions were typically reserved for MBA applicants a few years ago.
 So, think carefully about why you need to study your major at UBC.
 Check our Career Planning Service to know more about how to find a personality-major fit in order to be better prepared for these application questions.

 Entering UBC is not an overnight project.
 It takes years of effort for you to prepare for both your academics and your personal profile.

 You should start as early as in grade 9 in considering these questions.
 You need to plan your school courses, extracurricular exams such as APs, and activities that are directly relevant to your future career path.
 Make sure that you adopt a result-oriented approach so that you demonstrate achievement from each event/activity.

 How can You Stand out in Your Application?